BurtDS/cash-converter/README.md

 ## About cash-converter

-A small & simple package, but takes away the pain of communicating with an API directly to convert an certain amount of cash between 2 currencies.
+A small & simple package, but takes away the pain of communicating with an API directly to convert a certain amount of cash between 2 currencies.
 You can also get the conversion rate or an array with all known conversion rates based on a certain currency.

 ## How to use cash-converter